USCbiostats/geese/README.md

 term_loss(amodel, 0:1)
 term_maxfuns(amodel, 1, 1)

-# We need to initialize to do all the accountintg
+# We need to initialize to do all the accounting
 init_model(amodel)

 # Finding MLE